Battle of Tucapel: Background

 The Arauco War was a large scale war that took place in what is now Chilean territory between Spanish conquerors and Mapuches.
-Pedro de Valdivia was the Spanish conqueror, who founded the first cities in Chilean territory.
-Around 1550, he took a Mapuche man who had offered his services as his servant.
-The conqueror baptized him as Felipe Lautaro.
-Under Pedro de Valdivia's wing, Lautaro quickly learned horse-riding and Spanish military techniques that he would use later in the war that was taking place at the moment.
-Once he had learned this knowledge, he eventually went back to his village and decided to use these techniques to his advantage.
-At the same time, Pedro de Valdivia was using a policy of quickly founding cities, and dispersing his forces in the conquered territory.
-His forces also built numerous forts, like Tucapel and Purén.
+Pedro de Valdivia was a Spanish conquistador who founded the first permanent Spanish settlements in what is now Chilean territory, including Santiago.
+Around 1550, he captured a Mapuche man who then served as a stable hand; de Valdivia baptized him as Felipe Lautaro.
+During this period, Lautaro learned horse-riding and Spanish military techniques that he would use later in the ongoing conflict; upon his escape from Spanish Chile, he fled South toward the Araucunians.
+At the same time, Pedro de Valdivia and the Spanish established forts and settlements such as Tucapel and Purén, dispersing forces in the occupied territory in an effort to pacify the South.

-Valdivia went on an inspection tour of a group of forts constructed to secure the Chilean interior for the Spanish.
+De Valdivia went on an inspection tour of a group of forts constructed to secure the Chilean interior for the Spanish.
 He left Concepción in December 1553 and worked his way south to Quilacoya, where he gathered troops for the march into the restive territory of Arauco.
-Mapuche spies observed his column from the hills, but merely followed and did not present themselves for battle.
-Meanwhile, the Mapuche leader Lautaro kept the forces of Gómez de Almagro bottled up in the nearby fort of Purén through various trickery.
-He learned through his spies of the southwards movements of Valdivia, and realized that they would probably pass through the fort of Tucapel.
+Mapuche spies observed his column from the hills, following and not presenting themselves for battle.
+Meanwhile, Lautaro kept a force led by Gómez de Almagro bottled up in the nearby fort of Purén.
+He learned through his spies of the southward movement of de Valdivia, and judged that his force would probably pass through the fort of Tucapel.

-Valdivia became perturbed by the lack of news from Tucapel and by the lack of hostility on the road.
+De Valdivia became perturbed by the lack of news from Tucapel and by the lack of hostility on the road.
 On December 24, he decided that he would make for the fort, hoping to find Almagro and his troops there.
-The tranquility and the occasional sightings of Indians in the distance continued to raise his suspicion, and he sent an advance scouting team of five men under the command of Luis de Bobadilla to explore the road ahead and return information about the location of the enemy.
+The tranquility and the occasional sightings of Indians in the distance continued to raise his suspicion, and he sent an scouting team of five men under the command of Luis de Bobadilla to explore the road ahead and return with information about the location of the enemy.